How Much Every Type of Penetration Testing Costs in 2023

 Regional vs National Vendors

-For some firms, there is business value in being able to show a penetration test from a large, reputable vendor.
-Whether for increased trust or prestige, it is possible for these firms to justify a higher penetration test cost.
+For some firms, there is business value in showing a penetration test from a large, reputable vendor.
+Whether for increased trust or prestige, these firms can justify a higher penetration test cost.

 A smaller, regional penetration test firm may not carry the same recognition but may be able to perform a high-quality penetration test with an actionable report for a fraction of the cost.